-- Stagger move-in dates and times to reduce large crowds. - Where physical distancing cannot be maintained, provide non-medical masks to all staff and volunteers supporting move-in and ensure appropriate safety training is provided to all volunteers prior to move-in. - ➤ Explore strategies to make move-in as contactless as possible (e.g. reduce the need for writing utensils, paper forms, put room keys or cards in envelopes). - Reduce/remove furniture in common areas where people gather to reduce temptation for large group gatherings.
-Ensure that facilities for smaller gatherings are maintained to support social interaction among residents. - Establish guidelines for entering, exiting, and queuing during move in. - Place physical distancing decals and signs to communicate move-in procedures.
+- Stagger move-in dates and times to reduce large crowds. - Masks should be worn by staff and volunteers supporting student housing moves.
+Ensure appropriate safety training is provided to all volunteers prior to move-in. - Explore strategies to make move-in as contactless as possible (e.g. reduce the need for writing utensils, paper forms, put room keys or cards in envelopes). - Reduce/remove furniture in common areas where people gather to reduce temptation for large group gatherings. - Establish guidelines for entering, exiting, and queuing during move in. - Place physical distancing decals and signs to communicate move-in procedures.